tobiasreeck/HowTo/install_astah_wrong_java_version.md

 ## "This Java Environment is not supported in Astah."
 #### How to install Astah and switch your java-version if necessary.

+This worked for Ubuntu 19.04. on my machine.

 If you havent downloaded Astah yet, you can do it [here](http://astah.net/download).
 I downloaded Astah UML, but it might work for the other version as well.
 If you're a student, press the "Students - Get Free License" button, to get a free license.
 Otherwise you will only get the normal version, which requires license-key after 30 days of trial.
 After entering your stundent-information, you can download a license-file and Astah itself.
-If you are running on Ubunut like me, you're gonna need the Linux<sup>Deb</sup> download.
+If you are running on Ubuntu like me, you're gonna need the Linux<sup>Deb</sup> download.

 Once you finished downloading and installing Astah and you try launching it.
 If it openes without any problems, then you already have the right Java-Version.
 Then you only need to click "Help" in the options-menu and then "Set License Key", choosing the license-file you downloaded earlier.